-Inclusion and Diversity in Digital is a business imperative for enhanced team culture and ultimately, commercial performance.
-Metaphorically speaking, Digital Talent Co. encourage companies and clients to build a diverse world class sports team, with individuals of different skills, strengths and backgrounds.
+Inclusion and diversity in digital is a business imperative for enhanced team culture and ultimately, commercial performance.
+Metaphorically speaking, Digital Talent Co. encourage companies and clients to build a diverse world-class sports team, with individuals of different skills, strengths and backgrounds.

-Sara Ellison, an MIT economist says that having a more diverse set of employees means you have a more diverse set of skills, which could result in an office that functions better.
-“Having similar employees leads to higher levels of “social capital” which fostered co-operation, trust and enjoyment in the workplace.
+Sara Ellison elaborates that having a more diverse set of employees means you have a more diverse set of skills, which could result in an office that functions better.
+“Having similar employees leads to higher levels of social capital which fostered co-operation, trust and enjoyment in the workplace.”

 The study however showed that social capital does not mean the office performs better.
 According to Ellison, “higher levels of social capital are not important enough to cause those offices to perform better.
-The employees might be happier, they might be more comfortable, and these might be cooperative places, but they seem to perform less well.
+The employees might be happier, they might be more comfortable, and these might be co-operative places, but they seem to perform less well.

-The economists found that shifting from an all-male or all-female office to one split evenly along gender lines could increase revenue by roughly 41 percent and used the analogy of a baseball team to explain, A baseball team entirely composed of catchers could have high esprit de corps, Ellison says, noting that a band of catchers could share experiences, equipment, or tips for handling knuckleballs.
+The economists found that shifting from an all-male or all-female office to one split evenly along gender lines could increase revenue by roughly 41 percent and used the analogy of a baseball team to explain.
+A baseball team entirely composed of catchers could have high esprit de corps, Ellison says, noting that a band of catchers could share experiences, equipment, or tips for handling knuckleballs.
 But it would not perform very well on the field.